instore/slate/source/includes/_data.md

 ### orderDate

 Required.
 Date and time conforming to ISO 8601.
-Used to determine age of order and to look order up by date in reporting.
+Used to determine age of order and to look up the order by date in reporting.
+Note that Instore's date parser (Apple's NSDateFormatter) is rather picky.
+It is best to exactly conform to the example formats below.

+In most cases Instore presents dates to merchants in the local time zone of the business.
+Dates submitted in a different time zone will be converted to "merchant local time" by Instore.

+Examples of correctly formatted dates.

+* 2017-05-05T15:00:00-0500
+* 2017-05-05T20:00:00Z

 ### orderLines